 Chocolate Christmas Mice are just in time for the holidays.
 They’re sure to bring a twinkle to the eyes of the grown-ups and a smile to the faces of your little ones.
 They are easy to make, albeit a bit finicky.

-I used the following ingredients for these precious Christmas treats: Maraschino cherries with stems, dark chocolate melting wafers, white fudge Oreos, Hershey’s milk chocolate kisses, sliced almonds (for the ears), jumbo red nonpareils (for the nose), green sparkle gel, and red sparkle gel.
+I used the following ingredients for these precious Chocolate Christmas Mice: Maraschino cherries with stems, dark chocolate melting wafers, white fudge Oreos, Hershey’s milk chocolate kisses, sliced almonds (for the ears), jumbo red nonpareils (for the nose), green sparkle gel, and red sparkle gel.

 Making the Chocolate Christmas Mice